HinterWelt/terraform-aft-account-request/README.md

-# Learn Terraform - Use Control Tower Account Factory for Terraform
+# Dependent Repo for the AWS Control Tower Terraform

 This is a companion repository for the Hashicorp [Provision and Manage Accounts with Control Tower Account Factory for Terraform